I drag my 16-year old self out of bed.

 Will it be scary?
 Hell yes.

 Will you doubt yourself?
-I hope so, because otherwise you aren’t pushing yourself enough.
+I hope so, because otherwise you aren’t exploring new territory.

 Will it be worth it?
 More than anything else in the world.